Genivia/ugrep/README.md

            -B NUM, --before-context=NUM
                   Print NUM  lines  of  leading  context  before  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
-                  See also the -A, -C, and -y options.
+                  See also options -A, -C, and -y.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of the  respective  matched line.
-When used with option -u, displays the offset in bytes of each pattern matched.
+If -u is specified, displays the offset for each pattern matched on the same line.
 Byte  offsets are  exact  for  ASCII, UTF-8, and raw binary input.
-Otherwise, the byte offset in the UTF-8 converted input is displayed.
+Otherwise, the byte offset in the UTF-8 normalized input is displayed.

            --binary-files=TYPE
                   Controls searching  and  reporting  pattern  matches  in  binary